-SPAN-401, ADVANCED SPANISH COMPOSITION AND STYLISTICS III
+SPAN-401.
+ADVANCED SPANISH COMPOSITION AND STYLISTICS III

 A detailed study of the syntax of the language of study with special emphasis on levels of discourse, vocabulary building, the use of literary devices, and style in creative writing.
+Prerequisites: SPAN-301.
+Credit, three hours.